Gérald Darmanin: Minister of Public Action and Accounts, 2017–2020

-The youngest Minister of the Interior of the Fifth Republic, 2020–2022
+Minister of the Interior, 2020–2022

 In 2020, Darmanin was appointed Minister of the Interior in the government of Prime Minister Jean Castex, succeeding Christophe Castaner.

 At the age of thirty-seven, Darmanin became the youngest Minister of the Interior of the Fifth Republic.

 Following the murder of Samuel Paty by an Islamic terrorist in October 2020, Darmanin announced a large police sweep against several individuals.
 He also ordered the closing of the Pantin mosque in the Parisian suburb Seine-Saint-Denis after it re-broadcast a video containing false allegations about Paty.
 Darmanin subsequently ordered the dissolution of other associations with ties to radical Islam and deemed "separatist".

 In response to the 2020 Nice stabbing committed by a Tunisian migrant, Darmanin negotiated deportation procedures with Tunisia.

-In February 2020, Darmanin sponsored a bill that French lawmakers said they hope would uproot radical Islam in France.
+In February 2020, Darmanin sponsored a bill that French lawmakers said they hoped would uproot radical Islam in France.
 Darmanin said the aim of the bill is to stop "an Islamist hostile takeover targeting Muslims".
 In March 2021, Darmanin went to court to prevent the building of a new mosque in Strasbourg, arguing dark money was involved in the project.
 In 2022, Darmanin closed the Islamic website La Voie Droite using the 2021 legislation.
 Also based on that legislation, he filed a successive objection against the city of Grenoble's decision to allow the use of body-covering "burkini" bathing suits for women in municipal pools in May 2022.